silvercart/customhtmlform/docs/en/1-How-to-implement-a-CustomHtmlForm.md

 		</div>
 	</form>

+In this markup we call the fields we defined previously in $formFields by passing the field name as a parameter to  $CustomHtmlFormFieldByName().
-Call a previously defined field with $CustomHtmlFormFieldByName() with the name, as we defined in $formFields, as a parameter.
-With an iteration “control Actions” the forms action fields (eg submit, cancel) are called.
-Quiet easy, isn't it?
+With an iteration over “control Actions” the forms action fields (eg submit, cancel) are being called.
+It's easy, isn't it?

 ## Injection

-A controller decides what to show on a site.
-Our form is not bind to any controller yet.
-We just add one line of code to the controllers init() method and we're done:
+A controller determines what will be shown on a website.
+But since our form is not bound to a controller it will not be displayed.
+To register the form we add one line of code to the controllers init() method:

 	:::php
 	/**